TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-sqlserverslow.md

   cloudenvironments="public,fairfax,usnat,ussec,blackforest,mooncake"
   articleid="7647ab12-e478-4fca-a2f0-c6df8cfe753b"
   ownershipid="AzureData_AzureSQLVM" />
-# SQL Server is Slow
+# SQL Server is slow

 If SQL Server is slow or needs optimization, the following steps and documents can help you.

 ## **Recommended Steps**

-If you want to speed up or optimize SQL Server, we strongly recommend that you follow the [Performance Guidelines for SQL Server on Azure VM](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/performance-guidelines-best-practices)
+To speed up or optimize SQL Server, we strongly recommend that you follow the [Performance Guidelines for SQL Server on Azure VM](https://docs.microsoft.com/azure/azure-sql/virtual-machines/windows/performance-guidelines-best-practices).

 **Key points to verify**:
 - For production workloads: